What Are the Benefits of Converting a Coverdell to a 529 Plan?

 Coverdell Accounts Have a Few Advantages over 529 Plans

 Eligible expenses.
-Coverdell education savings accounts can be used to pay for many K-12 expenses, such as tuition, books, supplies, tutoring, room and board, uniforms and transportation, while 529 college savings plans are limited to $10,000 per year in K-12 tuition.
+Coverdell education savings accounts can be used to pay for many K-12 expenses, such as tuition, books, supplies, tutoring, room and board, uniforms and transportation.
+As of January 1st, 2026 529 college savings plans can also be used to pay for a wide range of K-12 expenses, up to a limit of $20,000 per year.
+Therefore K-12 eligibility is no longer a unique advantage of Coverdell accounts.

 Investment options.
 Coverdell education savings accounts provide more flexibility in investment choices, allowing investors to invest in individual stocks.
 529 plans provide a limited number of stock and bond mutual funds, but also offer age-based asset allocations.